Guardians vs. Twins Player Props Betting Odds

-Oddsmakers have listed player props for Byron Buxton, Jose Ramirez and others when the Minnesota Twins host the Cleveland Guardians at Target Field on Friday at 8:10 PM ET.
+Player prop bet options for Jose Ramirez and others are available when the Minnesota Twins host the Cleveland Guardians at Target Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!